karantam/MembershipRegister/README.md

 Run Powershell as administrator.

-Create self-signed Certificate
+Create self-signed Certificate:
 $Certificate=New-SelfSignedCertificate –Subject localhost -CertStoreLocation Cert:\LocalMachine\My

-Look up the Certificate thumbprint
+Look up the Certificate thumbprint:
 $Certificate

-Link the Certificate to the used port netsh http add sslcert ipport=0.0.0.0:{0} certhash={1} appid={2}
+Link the Certificate to the used port: netsh http add sslcert ipport=0.0.0.0:{0} certhash={1} appid={2}

 Where {0} is your port.
 Code uses: 8001